hora/politics-of-tech-workshop/research-topics/disability-dongles/README.md

 1. Discuss the article.
 What did you find confusing and/or insightful?

-2. The author mentions several examples of how the feeling of 'imposter syndrome' is created by environmental factors.
-List three of them.
+2. The article mentions several examples of how social or environmental factors create accessibility problems.
+List three.
+(You may also think of examples beyond this article).

-3. List three ways that toxic work environments in tech might limit the growth or career development of people currently under-represented in tech (ex. women, Black people, Indigenous people, etc).
+3. Compare and contrast how disabled and non-disabled people think about 'disability dongles.'

-4. Have you personally encountered the term 'imposter syndrome'?
-Where and in what context?
-How else could you think about that situation after reading this article?
+4. A common expression in the disability community is "Nothing about us, without us."
+If this were a motto for designing web apps, how might we approach development?

 If you're done early and have already taken your break, you may want to have a look at the resources in the [Further Reading document]().